Free Trip Plan

 How many days should I spend in Zabljak?

-We suggest spending two nights in Zabljak area which will allow you to explore majority of must visit sites of Montenegro mountains.
+We suggest spending two nights in Zabljak area which will allow you to explore majority of must visit sites of the Durmitor National Park, with time for some hiking, rafting, and ziplining.

 Where is the best, easiest and safest to get some local currency?

-Even though Zabljak is a mountain and fairly remote area, there are few ATMs available in case of need.
-Still, our suggestion is to take some cash during your time on Montenegro coastline.
+Even though Zabljak is in a mountainous and fairly remote area, there are few ATMs available in case of need.
+Still, our suggestion is to take some Euros out before you get to the mountains.

 How much should I expect to spend per person per day?